Is a BSN the Key to Nursing Leadership and Management Positions?

 “Although it may take a little bit more time, studying and money to get your BSN degree—do it,” Lee says.
 “It will definitely pay off in the end.”

 And the best news is—if you are already an RN, you don’t have to start over!
-Gather some information and check out the shorter time frame and specific features of the RN to BSN program at Rasmussen College.
+Gather some information and check out the shorter time frame and specific features of the RN to BSN program at Rasmussen University.

 *Aiken LH, Clarke SP, Cheung RB, Sloane DM, Silber JH, Journal of the American Medical Association Educational Levels of Hospital Nurses and Surgical Patient Mortality, [information accessed June 12, 2018] https://jamanetwork.com/journals/jama/fullarticle/197345